 By Sewell Chan, The Texas Tribune

-“Since 2005, Texas has lost more newspaper journalists per capita than all but two other states” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
+“U.S. Sen. Ted Cruz confirms he will seek a third term in 2024” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.

 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.